WebOrigami/docs/src/content/concepts/hello.md

 ## Tree scope

-A formula you write in Origami defines a value, like `index.html` above.
-Your formulas can refer to other values.
+A formula you write in Origami defines a key and a value, like the `index.html` and text above.
+Those formulas can refer to other values.

 Origami works out what those references mean by defining a _scope_: the set of all the names that are available for you to use.
 As a trivial example, you can recreate the "Hello, world!" page above by defining the "name" as a separate value:

 ```
 {